 From 1 July 2019:

 - Administration and investment fees and costs are capped at 3% for balances under $6000

-- Inactive low balance accounts (under $6000) will be transferred to the Australian Tax Office (ATO), which will search for and attempt to consolidate your super into an active account.
+- Inactive low balance accounts (under $6000) will be transferred to the Australian Taxation Office (ATO), which will search for and attempt to consolidate your super into an active account.

 The Protecting Your Super laws came into effect on 1 July 2019.

 Under Protecting Your Super laws, you can prevent your cover being cancelled if you let us know you want to keep it before your account becomes inactive for 16 continuous months.
-You can follow the steps in our Important information about your insurance email or letter to you or you can complete and return a Keep or cancel my cover form.
+We'll write to you before your cover is cancelled.
+Follow the steps in this communication or complete and return a Keep or cancel my cover form.

 Once you’ve let us know you’d like to keep your insurance, it won’t be cancelled – even if your account stays inactive – as long as you have enough money in your account to maintain the cover and your cover isn’t cancelled for another reason under our policy.

-If you’re an Employee Plan member or part of a corporate insurance arrangement and we receive a contribution for you from your employer, we may be able to reinstate your cover.
+If you're an Employee Plan member or part of a corporate insurance arrangement, we will reinstate insurance cover when we receive a contribution for you from your employer.
 Keep in mind terms and conditions will apply, including an ‘active employment test’, and there will be a break in your cover.
 You’ll also only be able to reinstate any income protection cover for a period of up to 6 months after your cover ceased.
 Reinstated cover may be less than what you held previously, and in some circumstances, cover could be limited cover.
-All the details are included in your Insurance Guide from 1 August 2019.
+All the details are included in your Insurance Guide.